Matthew Edgar: 2020

-Edgar hadn’t managed to do enough on the tour to qualify for the 2020 World Darts Championship.
-He entered the last chance qualifier and managed to come through it with wins over Tytus Kanik, Gary Eastwood and Christian Bunse, before beating Adam Hunt 7–4 to book his place at Alexandra Palace.
+Edgar had not managed to do enough on the tour to qualify for the 2020 PDC World Championship.
+He entered the last chance Tour Card Holder qualifier and managed to come through it with wins over Tytus Kanik, Gary Eastwood and Christian Bunse, before beating Adam Hunt 7–4 to book his place at Alexandra Palace.
 However, he lost to Darius Labanauskas once again.

-He was unable to achieve qualification for a 3rd year running for the Players Championship Finals, however the day after the Players Championship Final at the Ricoh Arena in Coventry, he qualified for the 2021 PDC World Darts Championship via the UK Tour Card Holder Qualifiers, beating Josh Payne 7-2 in the last 8 to confirm his place in his 3rd successive World Championship Finals.
+He was unable to achieve qualification for a 3rd year running for the Players Championship Finals, however the day after the Players Championship Final at the Ricoh Arena in Coventry, he qualified for the 2021 PDC World Darts Championship via the UK Tour Card Holder Qualifiers, beating Josh Payne 7–2 in the last 8 to confirm his place in his 3rd successive PCC World Championship.

 2021

-Edgar finally progressed past the 1st round of the World Championship in the 2021 edition by beating Maik Kuivenhoven 3-0.
-In round 2, he lost 3-1 to Mensur Suljović.
+Edgar finally progressed past the first round of the World Championship in the 2021 edition by whitewashing Maik Kuivenhoven 3–0 in sets.
+In round 2, he lost to Mensur Suljović 3–1.

 2022

 Matthew returned to PDC Q-School looking to regain his tour card.
 During the first 3 days, Edgar picked up 0 points, which left him needing to reach the Final on Day 4 as a minimum.
 The day brought the best out in Edgar, and he progressed to the Semi-Finals, the highlight being a 106.35 average against Kai Fan Leung in the Last 64.
-Unfortunately for Matt, he lost against Nathan Rafferty in the Semi-Final, leaving him outside of the Tour Card spots in the Q-School Order of Merit.
+Unfortunately for Matt, he lost against Nathan Rafferty 6–3 in the Semi-Final, leaving him outside of the Tour Card spots in the Q-School Order of Merit.

+2023

+In 2023 Edgar won 2 WDF ranking events, the Iceland Masters and the Slovenian Open.

+2024

+Edgar was the runner-up at the 2024 Welsh Open, he lost to Andy Davidson 5–1 in the final.

+Edgar qualified for the 2024 WDF World Darts Championship at the Lakeside Country Club virtue of being ranked 20th on their World Championship rankings race.
+He was drawn to play Dutch Open champion Jarno Bottenberg in the first round, who defeated him 2–0 in sets.

 Practice and personal life

 Edgar practices with former world championship runner-up Kevin Painter.
 He has previously worked for Northampton Town as a sports coach.
-Edgar also runs a YouTube channel dedicated to darts called "Edgar TV", where he regularly answers questions raised by followers and chronicles his journeys through various PDC competitions.
+Edgar also runs a YouTube channel dedicated to darts called "Edgar TV Darts", where he regularly answers questions raised by followers and chronicles his journeys through various PDC and WDF competitions.

 Before starting his darts career, Edgar was a professional wrestler and trained in mixed martial arts.

+The Online Betting Guide, OLBG, began sponsoring Matthew Edgar in 2011 and have since sponsored the darts player intermittently for over 13 years.
+In 2024 they supported his journey to qualify for Lakeside 2024 at the WDF World Championships.